GoodforGod/DummyMapper/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-**Java Class examples \ Screenshots**
+**Class examples \ Screenshots**
-Java Class example (fields, annotations, method, type or what is applicable in a situation).
+Class example (fields, annotations, method, type or what is applicable in a situation).

 **Expected Behavior**